 5:00 Dinner, Solids

-**In the example above, continue providing milk at snack time until your child is consuming enough solids to keep up with their activity level.
+*In the example above, continue providing milk at snack time until your child consumes enough solids to keep up with their activity level.

 9. How should I prepare food when starting solids with my child?

-If you follow a puree approach, you can simply take the food you would like to offer, optionally steam it to soften, and blend.
-You can use chia or flax seeds to increase the food’s texture, or you can strain the food through a sieve to take some texture out.
+If you follow a puree approach, you can take the food you would like to offer and steam it to soften and blend.
+You can use chia or flax seeds to increase the food’s texture or strain the food through a sieve to take some texture out.

 10. How can I make sure my child gets practice chewing?

 The best chewing practice is done with foods that your child is already eating.
-To make sure your child can chew foods, cut firm foods into long strips, as is done in the BLW approach.
+To ensure your child can chew foods, cut firm foods into long strips, as the BLW approach does.
 Help your child to place these strips on their molars, where they can bite down.
-(Children can still practice chewing in this way even if they don’t have molars yet!)
+(Children can still practice chewing this way even if they don’t have molars yet!)
 Additionally, teething bags can be filled with fresh fruits or steamed vegetables to help your child learn to chew if you are taking a puree approach and would like to give your child some practice before introducing other textures.